mvolkmann/blog/src/alfred.md

 they will be saved in the Alfred clipboard history.
 To view them, open the Alfred search input and type "clipboard" or press the hotkey which defaults to cmd-option-c.
+(I changed this to cmd-shift-c to avoid conflicting with a keyboard shortcut in Xcode.)
 To paste a saved clipboard entry, click it or navigate to it with the up and down arrow keys and press return.